skylight-hq/skylight.digital/pages/toolkits/agile_procurement_playbook/pages/temp.md

 ### USDS Individual Contributors

-In addition to USDS’ role as part of the CMS FFS Modernization team, members of USDS are also serving in a number of roles as individual contributors.
+In addition to USDS' role as part of the CMS FFS Modernization team, members of USDS are also serving in a number of roles as individual contributors.
 This includes writing code, doing user research, and generally participating in the FFS Modernization sprints as part of the